rocketgeek/wp-members-dev/readme.txt

 * No longer installs default email content on clean install.
 (See release notes re: default email content function.)
 * Removes stylesheet selector in admin.
 Legacy stylesheets remain in the plugin package, so if they are selected, they will be used.
 However, now to identify a stylesheet other than the default, you can simply enter the URL of the custom stylesheet location.
 * Updates dialogs array used by wpmem_get_text() to include all user facing strings (adds strings that have been added by special features over the past several updates).
+* Can no longer directly update from a version earlier than 3.0.0 (not that there are any out there; 92% of all installs are 3.2 or greater).
+A 2.x version update is better off with a clean install.

 = 3.4.9 =